A Primer on the Signature Method in Machine Learning: Theoretical Foundations

 \subsubsection{Rough paths}

-Our discussion of the signature has so far been restricted to paths which are piecewise differentiable (or more generally of bounded variation).
-This restriction was needed to ensure that the iterated integrals of the path existed as Riemann-Stieltjes integrals.
+Our discussion of the signature has so far been restricted to paths which are piecewise continuously differentiable (or more generally of bounded variation).
+This restriction was needed to ensure that the iterated integrals of the path existed as Riemann--Stieltjes integrals.
 More generally, one can define the iterated integrals of a path using the Young integral for any path of finite $p$-variation with $1 \leq p < 2$.
 The Young integral goes beyond the ``classical'' definition of the integral and is already able to cover a class of paths substantially more irregular than those of bounded variation.

-A problem that arises for paths of infinite $p$-variation for all $p < 2$ (which is a situation of great interest in stochastic analysis due to the fact that the sample paths of Brownian motion have almost surely finite $p$-variation if and only if $p > 2$), is that one can show there is no well-defined notion of an iterated integral for such paths.
+A problem that arises for paths of infinite $p$-variation for all $p < 2$ (which is a situation of great interest in stochastic analysis because the sample paths of Brownian motion have almost surely finite $p$-variation if and only if $p > 2$), is that there is no well-defined notion of an iterated integral for such paths.
 We stress that this is not due to any technical limitation of the Young integral, but rather due to the fact that there is no unique candidate for the iterated integrals.
 That is to say, there is not necessarily only one unique way to define the iterated integrals.

-One of the key observations of T. Lyons in his introduction of rough paths in~\cite{Lyons1998} was that if one \emph{defines} the first $\floor{p}$ iterated integrals of a path $X$ of finite $p$-variation, then there is indeed a unique way to obtain all the other iterated integrals, and hence the signature of $X$.
+One of the key observations of T. Lyons in his introduction of rough paths in~\cite{Lyons1998} was that if one \emph{defines} the first $\floor{p}$ iterated integrals of a path $X$ of finite $p$-variation, then there is a unique way to obtain all the other iterated integrals, and hence the signature of $X$.
 This notion of a path of finite $p$-variation, along with its first $\floor p$ iterated integrals (which may be defined arbitrarily provided that they satisfy Chen's identity and possess finite $p$-variation), is precisely the definition of a $p$-rough path.